-The Chimaera Project offers public panel discussions, film screenings, gender-flipped screenplay readings and networking events that align with our mission to advocate on behalf of female filmmakers.
+The Chimaera Project offers public panel discussions, film screenings, gender-flipped screenplay readings and networking events that align with our mission to advocate on behalf of women filmmakers.

 We invite you to view The New Architects!